NickKondis/ws/Negative Binomial Distribution.md

 ## What is a Negative Binomial distribution?

-In a series of independent trials, where the probability of success is given by p, a Negative Binomial distribution describes the probability of success after X number of trials.{cite}`stephanie_2021`  We can determine this probability by:
+In a series of independent trials, where the probability of success is given by p, a Negative Binomial distribution describes the probability of success after X number of trials.
+We can determine this probability by: